vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I'm skipping exercise today to help with this stage of healing.

+Notes taken in the evening before my second meal: Remarkably, I was able to carry out a conversation with work colleagues for over 4 hours, without being much distracted by the pain, and without needing to go urinate.
+I was not feeling totally okay before the conversation, so I suspect that part of it was the sympathetic activation induced by the conversation, but it's still remarkable because for a similar conversation 3 weeks ago, I had been feeling uneasy within an hour of conversation (with that said, another conversation the next day that lasted 2 hours proceeded great).

+The conversation ended up delaying my first meal quite a bit.

+After the conversation, my situation was roughly like this:

+* Discomfort sensations were limited to being below the belly.

+* Pain was off and on, generally a zero when it was on.

+* Even when I wasn't feeling pain, I did notice some unusualness in the area.

+* There wasn't much flatulence.

+My mood was pretty good overall, like yesterday.

+It's not totally clear if I am making progress, but at least I don't seem to be slipping backward.

 ## Current learnings

 I've been updating [best practices around abdominal